pliang279/MultiViz/README.md

-# MultiViz: TowardsVisualizing and Understanding Multimodal Models
+# MultiViz: Towards Visualizing and Understanding Multimodal Models

 This repository contains code and experiments for performing interpretability analysis in a multimodal setting.